alexRyan719/playground-hbgs278s/statement_5.md

    In other languages, there are do while loops.
 However, Python doesn't use them without some extra effort.

+   You can also use the range() function to set a start, stop, and step for your for loops.
+This is similar to the start, stop, and step of string slicing.

 @[Try em out here!]({"stubs": ["loops.py"], "command": "python3 loops.py"})